Muhammad ibn al-Hanafiyya: Kaysanites

-The now-extinct Kaysanites was a Shia sect that traced the imamate to Ibn Hanafiyya and his descendants.
-The sect emerged from the uprising of Mukhtar, whose death did not end the propaganda in favor of Ibn Hanafiyya.
+The now-extinct Kaysanites were a Shia sect that traced the imamate to Ibn al-Hanafiyya and his descendants.
+The sect emerged from the uprising of Mukhtar, whose death did not end the propaganda in favor of Ibn al-Hanafiyya.
 The Kaysanites condemned the caliphs preceding Ali ibn Abi Talib as usurpers of his right to succeed the Islamic prophet Muhammad.
-Most of them regarded Hasan, then Husayn, and finally Ibn Hanafiyya as the divinely-appointed imams after Ali ibn Abi Talib.
-When Ibn Hanafiyya died in 700–701, or in 703 or 705, most Kaysanites followed his son Abu Hashim, but some thought that Ibn Hanafiyya had entered occultation, that is, he was providentially concealed from mankind until his reappearance by divine will.
+Most of them regarded Hasan, then Husayn, and finally Ibn al-Hanafiyya as the divinely-appointed imams after Ali ibn Abi Talib.
+When Ibn al-Hanafiyya died in 700–701, or in 703 or 705, most Kaysanites followed his son Abu Hashim, but some thought that Ibn al-Hanafiyya had entered occultation, that is, he was providentially concealed from mankind until his reappearance by divine will.
 This was perhaps when the concept of the Mahdi became mainstream as the eschatological Islamic leader who would eradicate injustice and evil in the end of time.
-Being the last (notable) son of Ali, the death of Ibn Hanafiyya also further divided the Shia community.
+He being the last (notable) son of Ali, the death of Ibn Hanafiyya also further divided the Shia community.

 It is difficult to estimate the numerical strength of the Kaysanites.
 Late during the Umayyad period, they likely outnumbered the Imami Shias, who followed a Husaynid line of imams through Ali al-Sajjad (Zayn al-'Abidin) and Muhammad al-Baqir.
-Indeed, Ibn Hanafiyya and later his successor Abu Hashim diverted considerable support from Ali al-Sajjad and his successor Muhammad al-Baqir, for neither of the two laid any public claims to the Imamate and were politically quiescent.
+Indeed, Ibn al-Hanafiyya and later his successor Abu Hashim diverted considerable support from Ali al-Sajjad and his successor Muhammad al-Baqir, for neither of the two laid any public claim to the imamate and both were politically quiescent.
 The movement of Mukhtar ultimately paved the way for the overthrow of the Umayyads, as the Kaysanites provided the organizational structure for the successful rebellion of the Abbasids, who claimed descent from Muhammad's paternal uncle, Abbas.
 They postulated that Abu Hashim was succeeded to the imamate by the head of the Abbasid family, Muhammad ibn Ali.
 This was apparently the main Abbasid claim to legitimacy until they declared around 780 that the heir of the Islamic prophet Muhammad was his uncle Abbas rather than his cousin and son-in-law, Ali ibn Abi Talib.
 The Abbasids thus gradually turned against the mainstream Shia, carrying with themselves large numbers of the Kaysanites to Sunnism.